-The miracle of the loaves and fishes, often referred to as the ‘Feeding of the 5,000’ is found in all four of the gospels.
-(Matthew 14:13-21; Mark 6:31-44; Luke 9:12-17; John 6:1-15) In the story, Christ borrowed some loaves and fishes from a little boy, blessed and broke them, and then miraculously used them to feed the entire assembled crowd.
+The miracle of the loaves and fishes, often referred to as the ‘Feeding of the Five Thousand’ is found in all four of the gospels (Matthew 14:13-21; Mark 6:31-44; Luke 9:12-17; John 6:1-15).
+In the story, Christ borrowed some loaves and fishes from a little boy, blessed and broke them, and then miraculously used them to feed the entire assembled crowd.

 Christ later explained to his disciples that both miracles actually had a deeper meaning (Matthew 16:9-10).
 With the Jews in Bethsaida, there were five loaves divided and twelve baskets of leftovers.
-The five loaves symbolized the five books of the Torah and the twelve tribes of Israel.
+The five loaves symbolised the five books of the Torah and the twelve tribes of Israel.

 With foreigners present in Decapolis, however, Christ divided seven loaves and there were seven baskets of scraps left over.
 These symbolized the “seven nations” who originally lived in the land of Canaan (cf Acts 7:8).
 The purpose of the miracles was to announce that the blessings of the gospel are for everybody – Jew and foreigner alike.

 The miracle of the loaves also points towards the Eucharist, the sacrament involving bread and wine.
 Reflecting on the account in St John’s gospel, Pope Benedict XVI once explained: “Jesus’ actions are on a par with those of the Last Supper.
 He “took the loaves, and when he had given thanks, he distributed them to those who were seated”, the Gospel says (John 6:11).
 The insistence on the topic of “bread”, which is shared out, and on thanksgiving (v.
 11, in Greek eucharistesas), recall the Eucharist, Christ’s sacrifice for the world’s salvation.”